 The leaves and flowers are used to make herbal teas and medicines.

-Be warned – you’ll have a stiif back and knees after Bilberry picking as they’re just a little too low, so bring a small child along for the harvesting.
+Be warned – you’ll have a stiff back and knees after Bilberry picking as they’re just a little too low, so bring a small child along for the harvesting.

-Bilberries are commonly found across the UK, prefering acidic soils in open woodlands, heathlands, rocky regions, and upland pastures.
+Bilberries are commonly found across the UK, preferring acidic soils in open woodlands, heathlands, rocky regions, and upland pastures.